simonambridge/Storage_Volumes_Comparison_Cassandra_vs_Oracle/README.md

 Connected.
 </pre>
 Create the 'virtual' table based on the source data file.

 >The data is rather inconsistent in terms of enforcing format and type.
-I don't want to have to spend a lifetime data-cleansing all 6.1 m records before starting this project so tyhr initial load into Oracle is in text format.
+I don't want to have to spend a lifetime data-cleansing all 6.1 m records before starting this project so the CSV load into Oracle is in pure text format.

 In the first test we will see what happens to data when it is transferred into Oracle and then to DSE/Cassandra, all in text format.
-This will make an interesting baseline comparison.
+This will make an interesting baseline comparison.<p>
 The second part of the exercise will be to build a more representative test by storing the data using a wider variety of datatypes, e.g. decimal, binary, date etc.
 <pre lang="sql">
 drop table xternal_crime_data;